jmoenig/Snap/docs/API.md

 * IDE_Morph.prototype.loadProjectXML()
 * IDE_Morph.prototype.unsavedChanges()

+#### Synchronize Scripts

+#### Highlight Blocks

 #### Set the Language

 * IDE_Morph.prototype.setTranslation()

 ## Referencing the IDE

+There are two ways in which Snap! can be used as an extension editor for other web applications: Either by directly embedding the Snap!
+IDE as a Canvas element in another web page, or by embedding Snap! in an iframe.

+### Embedding Snap! as a Canvas

+### Embedding Snap! in an iframe

 Getting hold of an ide can usually be achieved by
 evaluating: